Increase attendance with these virtual event email templates.

 One of the toughest parts of hosting a virtual event is getting people in the (figurative) door.
 But have no fear—there are plenty of ways to spark interest in your next online event, webinar, or team meeting.
-Below are just a few of the best strategies Livestorm has used to promote our online events, as well as our own weekly live product demos.
+Below are just a few of the best virtual event marketing strategies Livestorm has used to promote our virtual events, as well as our own weekly live product demos.

 Is email marketing becoming outdated marketing?
 Nope—in fact, according to research by EventBrite, 78% of event creators say that email is their most effective marketing strategy.
 Even better, those who track it say that 45% of their event ticket sales can be attributed to email.
 Keep reading to learn how you can leverage email marketing best practices to generate the same kind of results.